certbot/certbot/docs/using.rst

                       | webserver is not supported or not desired.
 manual_     Y    N    | Helps you obtain a cert by giving you instructions to perform http-01_ (80) or
                       | domain validation yourself.
 Additionally allows you to        dns-01_ (53)
-                      | specify scripts to be run before and after validation.
+                      | specify scripts to automate the validation task in a
+                      | customized way.
 =========== ==== ==== =============================================================== =============================

 Under the hood, plugins use one of several ACME protocol "Challenges_" to